 The MVIETool requires two groups of datasets as inputs - the model data and observations - saved in NetCDF format.
 Each model or observational data file includes all the variables to be evaluated.
-If the variables are saved separately as CMIP data, one can easily merge these variables into one data file by using third-party software: e.g., the Climate Data Operator (CDO) or NetCDF operators (NCO).
+If the variables are saved separately as CMIP

+- 195 data, one can easily merge these variables into one data file by using third-party software: e.g., the Climate Data Operator (CDO) or NetCDF operators (NCO).
 The main script also assumes that all model and observation data files are stored in the same directory.
 Therefore, users need to move or link various data into the same directory.
 Variables stored in the data file need to be on the same grid.
 Examples are given in the User Guide of the MVIETool package to show how to regrid data on regular or irregular grid into the same regular grid with NCL, CDO, and Python3, respectively.
-In terms of vector variables, each component of the vector variable should be stored independently.
-If users want to consider area weighting in the
+In terms of vector variables, - 200 each component of the vector variable should be stored independently.

-205 each component of the vector variable should be stored independently.
 If users want to consider area weighting in the statistics, the variables should be saved with the dimension names and the coordinate information (e.g., time, latitude, and longitude), because the coordinate information is needed for the calculation of area weighting.
 Currently, the tool can only deal with area weighting for regular grids and area weighting is calculated by the formula as:

-$$w_j = \sin(lat_j + d{lat}) - \sin(lat_j - d{lat}) \tag{19}$$

-210 where $lat_j$ is the latitude in jth grid and $d{lat}$ is the difference in latitude between two adjacent zonal grids.
+$$w_i = \sin(lat_i + d{lat}) - \sin(lat_i - d{lat}) \tag{19}$$ where lat_j is the latitude in jth grid and d{lat} is the difference in latitude between two adjacent zonal grids.
 The tool can only identify the time and geographical coordinates of regular grid: i.e., time, latitude, longitude, and level.

 Figure 3 illustrates an example that consists of ten models (M1-M10) to be evaluated and two sets of reanalysis (REA1, REA2) data as reference in the same directory.
 Each data file includes eight variables: Q600, SLP, SST, T850, u850, v850, u200, and v200.
-Among these, u850 (u200) and v850 (v200) are the zonal and meridional components of vector winds in
+Among these, u850 (u200) and v850 (v200) are the zonal and meridional components of vector winds in evaluation actually includes six individual variables.
+One can also save various surface variables (e.g. SST) and multi-level variables (e.g., air temperature) in the same file.
+The MVIETool can only evaluate part of the multi-level variables specified

-- 215 850-hPa (200-hPa), respectively.
+210 850-hPa (200-hPa), respectively.
 The MVIETool allows treating u850 (u200) and v850 (v200) as an individual vector field rather than two scalar fields.
 To declare a vector field, users can simply put the components of a vector in parenthesis separated by comma, e.g., (u850, v850) and (u200, v200) in the argument Varname of the tool (Table 1).
-Thus, the evaluation actually includes six individual variables.
-One can also save various surface variables (e.g. SST) and multi-level variables (e.g., air temperature) in the same file.
-The MVIETool can only evaluate part of the multi-level variables specified - 220 by user.
+Thus, the

+215 by user.